aunger/usfm-editor-planning/README.md

 ## ➖ Web development frameworks

 #### Next.js
-The editor should function in a Next.js project with Tailwind CSS styling.
+The editor should function in a Next.js project.

 #### Tailwind CSS
 The components should allow CSS styling with Tailwind CSS classes.

-#### Tailwind UI
+#### Tailwind's Headless UI
-The components should allow use of Tailwind UI widgets.
+The components should allow use of Tailwind's Headless UI components.

+## Footnote editor

+A footnote editor RCL.
+This will require the "Partial USFM" mode listed as a separate task.
+It will provide appropriate tags and rendering.
+TODO: flesh this out

+## Inline components

+The application may provide arbitrary components to be inserted at any verse.

+For example, if a translator's comment has been left for a verse, the application may choose to provide an icon indicator that will fire an action for the application to display the comment.
+The editor will render this component inline at the end (beginning?) of the verse text.

+## Interlinear components

+Investigate whether interlinear (between the lines of text) components are feasible, and advise.
+Potential uses are comment snippets, footnotes, and cross-references.